klange/bim/README.md

 Capability features can be controlled with "quirks", either through the `quirk` command in a bimrc, or with the `-O` command line option.

-The format of the `quirk` command is `quirk ENVVAR teststr no... can...` where `ENVVAR` is the name of an environment variable and `teststr` is a string to check against which must be a prefix of the environment variable.
+The format of the `quirk` command is `quirk(envvar,teststr,'no...','can...',...)` where `ENVVAR` is the name of an environment variable and `teststr` is a string to check against which must be a prefix of the environment variable.

-For example, `quirk TERM xterm nounicode` will disable Unicode output on all terminals starting with "xterm" (including "xterm-256color").
+For example, `quirk('TERM','xterm','nounicode')` will disable Unicode output on all terminals starting with "xterm" (including "xterm-256color").

 You may also specifies quirks with the `$COLORTERM` environment variable, or the `$TERMINAL_EMULATOR` variable set by certain IDEs.

-Some example quirk configurations are provided in [docs/example.bimrc](docs/example.bimrc) and may be a good place to start if you are experiencing rendering issues.
+Some example quirk configurations are provided in [docs/example.bim3rc](docs/example.bim3rc) and may be a good place to start if you are experiencing rendering issues.

 Unicode/UTF-8 support is recommended and assumed by default.
 The `nounicode` quirk option will disable output of UTF-8 characters and render them as codepoint hints like `<U+1234>` instead.